magnetikonline/docker-mozjpeg-deb/README.md

 The resulting binaries/libs are installed to `/opt/libmozjpeg/` (probably as not to mess with `libjpeg-turbo*` packages) - but you could always change make options or symlink things.

+Not sure what mozjpeg is?
+See here: https://github.com/mozilla/mozjpeg.

 ## Usage
 With Docker already installed and working on host system: